radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 18. Click **Ok** to complete the wizard and **OK** again to exit the confirmation.

->**Note - To view the schema associated with the googledirectory data source and default virtual view, go to the Main Control Panel > Context Builder tab > Schema Manager sub-tab and open the schema named googledirectory.
+>[!note] To view the schema associated with the googledirectory data source and default virtual view, go to the Main Control Panel > Context Builder tab > Schema Manager sub-tab and open the schema named googledirectory.
 The objects that can be virtualized from Google are described in this file.
 To create a new virtual view, use the View Designer sub-tab on the Context Builder tab and load the googledirectory.orx file.
-For details on using View Designer, see the RadiantOne Context Builder Guide.**
+For details on using View Designer, see the RadiantOne Context Builder Guide.

 You can browse the runtime virtual view from the Main Control Panel > Directory Browser tab.
 An example is shown below.